-Under the terms of the Bayon acquisition agreement, in consideration for 100% of the outstanding equity interests in Bayon, the Company paid cash in the amount of \$0.097 million to certain sellers and creditors and issued 33,798 shares of Kiora common stock.
+Under the terms of the Bayon acquisition agreement, in consideration for 100% of the outstanding equity interests in Bayon, the Company paid cash in the amount of \$0.1 million to certain sellers and creditors and issued 845 shares of Kiora common stock.
 The former stockholders of Bayon are also eligible to receive up to \$7.1 million in additional cash or stock payments based on clinical trial and FDA approval milestones for Bayon's product candidates, as set forth in the Purchase Agreement.
-The cash or stock earn-out payments were recorded as contingent consideration and fair valued at \$1.388 million at the acquisition date.
+If milestone payments are exercised for shares, shares will be issued at a price of \$80.40 per share for the Phase 1b milestones.
+The remaining milestones will be calculated at a \$132.00 per share.
+The cash or stock earn-out payments were recorded as contingent consideration and fair valued at \$ 1.0 million at the acquisition date.

-The fair value of the shares issued in the Bayon acquisition was approximately \$0.068 million based on the average closing price of the Company's Common Stock for five trading days immediately preceding the closing date, or \$2.01 per share.
+The fair value of the shares issued in the Bayon acquisition was approximately \$ 0.1 million based on the average closing price of the Company's Common Stock for five trading days immediately preceding the closing date, or \$ 80.40 per share.

-The following table summarizes the purchase price allocation and the estimated fair value of the net assets acquired and liabilities assumed in the Bayon acquisition at the date of acquisition.
+The following table summarizes the preliminary purchase price allocation and the estimated fair value of the net assets acquired and liabilities assumed in the Bayon acquisition at the date of acquisition.

 Bayon

 Current Assets (1) \$ 5,290

-In-Process R&D 761,000
+In-Process R&D 1,063,000

-Goodwill 1,013,627
+Goodwill 406,599

 Accounts Payable (36,525)

-Deferred Tax Liability (190,291)
+Deferred Tax Liability (265,808)

-Contingent Consideration (1,388,101)

-Total Purchase Price \$ 165,000
+Total Consideration \$ 1,172,556

-(1) Current Assets include cash and receivables of \$3,910 and \$1,380, respectively.
+(1) Current Assets include cash and receivables of \$3.9 thousand and \$1.4 thousand, respectively.